 Tighter financial conditions emanating from higher interest rates and a decline in risk assets would impede the handoff necessary between the fiscal and monetary authorities and the private sector.
 This handoff is not yet in place, as U.S. economic activity has not yet reached a self-reinforcing condition, a cycle of self-reinforcing increases in production, income, and spending.
 In other words, the rocket ship hasn’t yet achieved escape velocity because the final stage of the rocket booster has not yet ignited; the private sector is still dependent upon the fiscal and monetary authorities to stay in orbit.

 Hence, the timing is not yet right for a change in monetary policy and it remains some distance away.
 The Fed will thus want to avoid giving the impression that a policy change is either in the offing or nearer than before.
 Any language change would therefore be geared toward making policy changes be more a process than an event.
-The Fed helped its case on November 4th when it conditioned its commitment on rates, indicating more specifically the type of economic conditions that would “warrant exceptionally low levels of the federal funds rate for an extended period," citing "low rates of resource utilization, subdued inflation trends, and stable inflation expectations."
+The best way to do this is to alter the commitment sentence to be more conditional than it currently is.

 Tony Crescenzi is Senior VP, Strategist, Portfolio Manager Pimco.
 Crescenzi makes regular appearances on financial television stations such as CNBC and Bloomberg, and is frequently quoted across the news media.
 He is also the author of " and co-author of the 1200-page book "."